McCune1224/matrix-miles/strava-server/docs/README.md

 # Strava OAuth Server

-A Go HTTP server using Echo framework that handles Strava OAuth authentication, manages user tokens, and provides a REST API for ESP32 devices to fetch activity data.
+A Go HTTP server using Echo framework that handles Strava OAuth authentication, manages user tokens, and provides a REST API for MatrixPortal M4 devices to fetch activity data.

 ## Features